gaushh/Deep-Spelling/README.md

 We used a billion word datasetreleased by Google.
 Artificial noise was injected generate spelling errors so as to train the model.
-The noise is the simulated spelling mistakes and the model tries to learn how to correct the input by comparing the output to the original text — an Autoencoder.
+The noise is the simulated spelling mistakes and the model tries to learn how to correct the input by comparing the output to the original text.
 The dataset can be found [here](https://research.google/pubs/pub41880/)

 The trained weights file is available [here](https://drive.google.com/file/d/1-LFmzixL3dMH99nDziw3aVkBIa6BVCUz/view?usp=sharing)